Snowbasin's 80th season will have some '80s vibes.

-Start your day right by carpooling.
+Start your day right by carpooling like you used to do.
 Snowbasin provides preferential parking for carpools (three or more people in the vehicle).
-Better yet, avoid the parking thing altogether and get dropped right at the curb by the UTA ski bus.
+And with anticipated restrictions on lodge access and indoor dining, you'll be better set up to enjoy some old-school tailgating in the parking lot (more on that later).
+If you want to avoid the parking thing altogether, you can get dropped right at the curb by the UTA ski bus.

 3. Kick it Old School

-The Allen Peak Tram accesses the highest point possible at Snowbasin.
+In normal years, we encourage folks to ride the Allen Peak Tram, even if they aren't comfortable skiing its terrain, since it can be ridden down.
+Due to limited capacity this year, only skiers/snowboarders who are comfortable with expert terrain should board the tram.
+The tram accesses the highest point possible at Snowbasin.
 From the top, you can look north into Idaho, east into Wyoming, below at Utah, and west nearly to Nevada.
 The terrain is “expert only” as it was the start for the Downhill events during the 2002 Olympic Winter Games.
-Even if you can’t handle skiing or riding the terrain, the trip to the top is worth it just for the view, and you can ride the tram back down to the John Paul Lodge when you’re done updating your Instagram.

 The Allen Peak Tram will be loaded with familiar groups to a capacity of up to 15 individuals.
 For non-familiar groups and single riders, it will be loaded to a capacity not to exceed six guests per tram car, a reduction in capacity of over 50%.

 Finally, a message from Snowbasin General Manager, Davy Ratchford: